camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 </dependencyManagement>
 ```

-After that you have to include the `camunda-engine-dmn` artifact in your
+Next, include the `camunda-engine-dmn` artifact in the `dependencies` section.
-`dependencies` section.
-Alternative you can skip the BOM import and specify
-the version of the `camunda-engine-dmn` artifact.

 ```xml
 <dependencies>